upbound/configuration-observability-oss/README.md

 ![Controller Runtime Panels From Crossplane Dashboar](.up/dashboards/crossplane-controller-runtime-panels.png)

 ### Crossplane Observability In Action
-Now that your cluster has been bootstrapped, and that prometheus and grafana endpoints have been forwarded, what's next?
+Once your cluster has been bootstrapped, and that prometheus and grafana endpoints have been forwarded, what's next?

 Install a kubernetes secret with your provider credentials or use IRSA or